wri/environmental-conflict-tracker/README.md

 environmental-conflict-tracker
 ==============================

 This project scrapes news media articles to identify environmental conflict events such as resource conflict, land appropriation, human-wildlife conflict, and supply chain conflict.
 With an initial focus on India, the project also aims to connect conflict events to their jurisdictional policies to identify how to mediate conflict events or to identify where there is a gap in legislation.
+Currently, the database contains 65,000 candidate news articles about conflict in India, of which around 11,000 are expected to be environmental conflict events.

 The data collection involves the following steps: